Simhyeon/r4d/docs/usage.md

 # Read from stdin and print to stdout
 printf '...text...' | rad

+# Use comment in input texts
+# Comment character(%) should start from start of the line
+# Refer macro_syntax for further information
+rad --comment

 # Some macros need permission to process
 # use following options to grant permission.
 # Permission argument is case insensitive